katieamazing/katieamazing.github.io/_posts/2016-07-29-fruit-bat-game.md

 Final Thoughts

 Overall, this was a great first project to complete in Lua/LÖVE.
 My experiences with some 3rd party libraries were painful, but very educational.
 I am really proud of how this looks and plays, despite its simplicity, and I'm thrilled I did it without resorting to my familiar habits of Python/CodeSkuptor and/or drawn artwork.
 I'm also pleased that I didn't succumb to too much feature bloat while working on this (the high scores table was my only moment of weakness).
+The distribution step that I was very intimidated by went really smoothly, as well.

+Go play it, post your score!
+If you have LÖVE 0.10.1, click [HERE](https://github.com/katieamazing/katieamazing.github.io/blob/master/host/fruity.love?raw=true) to download.
+If you don't have LÖVE, click [HERE](https://github.com/katieamazing/katieamazing.github.io/raw/master/host/fruitylove.zip) to download a .zip file with the game.exe inside.